 - Email approval from Academic Human Resources must be received by the hiring unit prior to entering the appointment in OPUS.
 This email approval must be included in the notes section of the PERM

-- Promotion (and tenure) may be recommended prior to the sixth year; however, the candidate must have a strong, clearly demonstrated record of achievement in order to merit approval of an early promotion.
+- Promotion (and tenure) may be recommended prior to the mandatory year; however, the candidate must have a strong, clearly demonstrated record of achievement in order to merit approval of an early promotion.

 - Recommend approval.